Noran-cloud/ViraRank-app/README.md

 🔑 Authentication: Secure user registration and login.

-🗂️ State Management: Efficient handling of app state using a clean architecture approach.
+🗂️ State Management (Bloc/Cubit): Efficient handling of app state using a clean architecture approach.

 🌐 API Integration: Connects with external services for SEO analysis and content data.

 🤖 Integration with AI Model: Machine learning models used for SEO probability scoring and virality prediction.

-💾 Local Storage: Save user preferences, recent analyses, and offline data.
+💾 Local Storage: Save user preferences, and offline data.

 🔄 Version Control: Managed with Git/GitHub for smooth collaboration and continuous development.